microsoft/BotFramework-WebChat/.github/ISSUE_TEMPLATE/feature_request.md

 ## User story

+Today, auto complete is not implemented in the send box.

-I want to add auto complete to the send box.
+Tomorrow, I want to add auto complete to the send box.
+Our users are mostly on mobile devices.
+Tapping buttons than typing make the chatbot experience more attractive.

 <!-- Please attach sketches with annotations, if any -->

-Our users are mostly on mobile devices.
-Typing on a mobile device is not as attractive as tapping on buttons.

 ## Alternatives